 Today, more consumers believe organic and eco-friendly combined is better than eco-friendly or organic alone.
 Naturally, serving organic products in an eco-friendly environment is sure to draw in more customers.
 According to a 2014 Purdue University study published in the Journal of Hospitality and Tourism Research, well over half of consumers are willing to spend more if a company uses environmentally friendly practices.

 Additionally, an internet study of 115 participants established that green practices in restaurants were a critical determining factor in whether or not an individual returned.
 The participants in this study fell within the family/casual dining segment.
 They considered a restaurant “green” based on conservation practices, restaurant operation routines, organic options, and carbon footprint reduction.

 Here are a few ways you can reduce waste and make your facility greener:

 - Use kegged wine rather than bottles: Using bottled wine can lead to more waste in your restaurant.
-When you open wine bottles, they go bad within a day or two, and the remaining product has to be thrown away as it cannot be served.
+When you open wine bottles, they can go bad in as little as 3 days, and the remaining product has to be thrown away as it cannot be served.
 Also, the process of packaging wine in bottles produces a surplus of cork and glass waste and excess pollution associated with transportation and delivery.